joshbegley/nyt-latest/README.md

 `Xi now sees our weakness and will try to exploit it, perhaps leaving America a diminished presence in Asia.`\
 https://nytimes.com/2025/10/29/opinion/china-us-trade-war-xi-trump.html

-**Why Zach Hyman's return from injury is delayed**\
+**Why Zach Hyman's return to the Oilers from injury is delayed**\
-`The Oilers winger won’t be ready in his first opportunity to come off LTIR from a dislocated right wrist, and his status is week to week.
+`The Edmonton winger won’t be ready in his first opportunity to come off LTIR from a dislocated right wrist, and his status is week to week.
 `\
 https://nytimes.com/athletic/6761142/2025/10/29/zach-hyman-oilers-injury-return/